Urinary Tract Infection (UTI) Treatment in St. Petersburg, FL

 - Urethra (urethritis): burning urination with discharge

-It is important to keep out for the following signs and symptoms to help identify if you are suffering from a urinary tract infection:
+It is important to keep out for the following signs and symptoms to help identify if you have a urinary tract infection:

 - A burning feeling when you urinate